EBI-Metagenomics/miassembler/README.md

 Input/output options
   --samplesheet                           [string]  Path to comma-separated file containing information about the raw reads with the prefix (read accession) to be used.
-  --study_accession                       [string]  The ENA Study secondary accession --reads_accession                       [string]  The ENA Run primary accession --private_study                         [boolean] To use if the ENA study is private, *this feature ony works on EBI infrastructure at the moment*
   --use_fire_download                     [boolean] Download reads and assemblies from s3 fire --reference_genomes_folder              [string]  The folder containing the reference genomes.
 It must follow a specific structure — see docs/README for details.
   --contaminant_reference                 [string]  Name of the subfolder with the reference genome located in <reference_genomes_folder> to be used for host decontamination